 Global Education Office and International Students

 Please see the current GEO page for hours and for email addresses, appointment scheduling, and availability.

-The SUNY Office of Global Affairs will continue to consult with the Office of the Provost, General Counsel, and others and will issue a statement on benchmarks and steps for reopening in the near future.
+The SUNY Office of Global Affairs will continue to consult with the Office of the Provost, General Counsel, and others to assess when study abroad programs may resume.

 If you have an emergency, please call 911 or University Police at 518-564-2022.
 Separately, you may report the incident(s) to any law enforcement agency near you.
 The campus process and criminal process are separate, so you may report to both and receive support through law enforcement and the Title IX office.